Emigrants leaving Europe by way of Rotterdam, 1908

 The ensuing figures will give an idea of the emigration during the last 14 years through 1906

-A board of control, appointed by H.M. the Queen, regularly supervise both the lodging houses where these poor people have to stay, and the vessels that are to carry them.
+A board of control, appointed by H.M. the Queen, regularly supervise both the lodging houses where these poor people have to stay and the vessels that are to carry them.
 Definite rules have been laid down by Royal Decree for their lodgings on board ship.
-The board see to it, that these rules are carried out.
+The board sees to it that these rules are carried out.

 Of late years, scarcely 5% of the emigrants are Dutch.
 In 1890 this percentage amounted to 20%.